-Prerequisites: Students wishing to be admitted to ARAB3001 without having previously completed ARAB2002.
-Arabic II.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard.
+Prerequisites: Students wishing to be admitted to ARAB3001 without having previously completed

+ARAB2002.
+Arabic II.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained

 ARAB3002.
 Arabic III.2 (6 credits)